Cambodia country profile - Overview

 Most of the workforce is employed in subsistence farming.
 The Mekong River provides fertile, irrigated fields for rice production.
 The government in 2012 approved the controversial Sesan 2 dam project to boost hydroelectric power on the river.

 Of late, land concessions and forced evictions have sparked social unrest.
 Many thousands of people have been displaced as the government has granted land to companies who are keen to exploit resources such as rubber, sugar and minerals.
 Confrontations between locals and the authorities are commonplace.

 Meanwhile, years of widespread illegal logging have led to a rapid decline in Cambodia's forest cover.
 International watchdog Global Witness says top officials are involved in the trade.

 The powerful Khmer Empire once included parts of present-day Thailand, Laos and Vietnam.
 The imposing temple complex at Angkor, built between the ninth and 13th centuries by Khmer kings, is a UN heritage site and a big draw for visitors.

 The fate of Cambodia shocked the world when the radical communist Khmer Rouge under their leader Pol Pot seized power in 1975 after years of guerrilla warfare.

-Up to two million people died during the next four years, many from exhaustion or starvation.
-Others were tortured and executed, until an Vietnamese-led invasion ended Khmer Rouge rule in 1979.
+Up to two million people died, many from exhaustion or starvation, while others were tortured and executed, until an Vietnamese-led invasion ended Khmer Rouge rule in 1979.

 A UN-backed tribunal aims to bring those responsible for the "killing fields" to justice.
 So far, only one senior Khmer Rouge figure - former prison head Kaing Guek Eav, or Comrade Duch - has been convicted.